Crochet Pumpkin: 3 Perfect Sizes

 orange crochet pumpkin, florist wire and wire cutters

 Stuff the pumpkin.
-Gather up and close the opening.
+Thread yarn needle with the long tail of yarn and pull yarn to gather up and to close the small hole opening.
 To get the perfect pumpkin shape, the sections are wrapped around the outside with yarn.

-Wrap yarn over and around pumpkin to starting point to divide pumpkin in half.
+Keeping the yarn in the tapestry needle, wrap yarn over and around pumpkin to starting point to divide pumpkin in half.
 Pull tight and knot at center.
 Now divide in half again to form 4 equal sections, wrapping the yarn up and around.
 Loop under the knot you made and tighten it up.
 Knot whenever you feel like you need to hold the yarn and the end of a wrap.
 Divide the pumpkin 2 more times to have a total of 8 sections.
-Knot securely at center and finish off.
+Knot securely at center and finish off, using the darning needle to hide the tail inside the pumpkin.

 photo of a digital crochet amigurumi ebook